LucaGiudice/Simpati/README.md

 ## Features

-1. It finds novel enriched pathways between two classes in comparison (e.g. GSEA)
+1. It finds novel enriched pathways between two classes in comparison
 2. It exploits the novel paradigm of patient similarity networks to detect pathways as no other method
 3. It generates information and data to further manual analysis and explorations
+4. It can be applied of multiple omics
+5. It does not require technical parameters, only the patient's/samples's information
-4. It allows to plot an enriched pathway in form of patient similarity network to have a beautiful informative image for the paper which allows to highlight the similarities and dissimilarities between patients
+6. It allows to plot an enriched pathway in form of patient similarity network to have a beautiful informative image for the paper which allows to highlight the similarities and dissimilarities between patients
-5. It performs an outlier dection and retrieves how much each patient is likely to not fit in its own class defined by its clinical information
+7. It performs an outlier dection and retrieves how much each patient is likely to not fit in its own class defined by its clinical information
-6. It allows to explore the signature pathway of a patient class with a graphical interface
+8. It allows to explore the signature pathway of a patient class with a graphical interface

 ## Citation